abinavpp/solc-mlir-demo/README.md

 ## Build

-To build solc-mlir from source:
+To build solx-mlir from source:

 ```bash
 # Build LLVM